 One option for established companies is to start at the end and work backward.
 Look at your sales data and reverse engineer your customer demographics and behaviors.
-Collect your customer information data on behavior, purchasing habits, and engagement rates in your customer relationship management (CRM) software and use that to identify your best audiences (click here to find a great CRM for targeted marketing).
+Collect your customer information data on behavior, purchasing habits, and engagement rates in your customer relationship management (CRM) software and use that to identify your best audiences.
+Need a great CRM for this?

 For online retailers (or anyone online, really), website analytics offer a venerable gold mine of information.
 If you don’t have analytics on your website, you can go ahead and put that as high priority on your to-do list.
 Analytics will allow you to retrace the steps they took to the point of purchase, including conversion markers/touchpoints along the way.

 If you don’t already have a customer base from which to draw information, don’t worry, you still have plenty of opportunities to find your people, as it were.
 While building your target customer personas, consider the following: